There are days when I love my job.

 But, you know what?
 I think I am as comfortable with my writing as i am because I genuinely love what I do.
 Sure, it’s hard work – sometimes massively so – but it’s work that makes me happy.
 I love the challenge of making words come together.
 I think of it as puzzle, but there’s no picture except in my head, and I need to put the puzzle together to see what it will look like.
 I think I might have mentioned to you here or elsewhere that when I am not writing, I am not happy.
-I get cranky and difficult.
+I get cranky and difficult and that’s why sometimes I use CBD products like Gelato 33 to help me feel better.
 I am always a better person when I am working.
 I suppose that’s an addiction, but at least it’s a healthy one.

 My plan is to finish the last Shannara book just before I drop over.
 That might turn out to be a little tricky.